mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 element and all the internal types are the same.
 This keeps our code concise and fast.

-// TODO: Continue second pass here
 ### Anamorphism

 We can abstract away folds, can we unfold from a single value using a similar scheme?
 Sure we can.
-For that we need an oposite of algebra, a coalgebra
+For that we need an opposite of algebra, a coalgebra

     type Coalgebra f a = a -> f a